 Delinquent Account: A water and sewer service bill rendered on a quarterly basis which has remained unpaid for a period of more than 30 days after the date of issuance of a bill.

 Director: The Director of the Colchester Public Works Department.

+DOMESTIC SERVICE: A service pipe which is used to provide customary residential, commercial, or industrial consumptive water usage, exclusive of fire protection

 Family: Individuals living as a single housekeeping unit.

 Fire Service Line: A service line used exclusively for fire protection purposes.

+FIRE FLOW: The actual hydraulic capability of the existing water distribution system, usually measured in gallons per minute that can be delivered at a specified residual pressure for the purpose of firefighting.

+FIRE HYDRANT: An appurtenance connected to a water main or fire line provided with the necessary valves and outlet nozzles to which a fire hose may be attached

 Main: A water line owned, operated and maintained by the CSWD, which is used for the purpose of transmission or distribution of water but is not a water service line.